-Project managers can access the Leverage Reports page from the project view by clicking on the Leverage Report button.
+Project managers can access the Leverage Reports page from the Project view by clicking on the

 Reading and making use of Leverage Reports

 The most useful time for a project manager to generate a Leverage Report is before translation has begun.
-This is because as a translator works on a project, the segments they submit continually get added to the project’s TM, resulting in those segments now becoming 101 matches with the TM.
-On the Project Report, this means that any segments the translator has submitted that weren’t previously in the 101 column will now be moved to the 101 column.
+This is because as a translator works on a project, the segments they submit continually get added to the Project’s associated Translation Memory (TM), resulting in those segments now becoming 101 matches with the TM.
+On the Leverage Report, this means that any segments the translator has submitted that weren’t previously in the 101 column will now be moved to the 101 column.

 Leverage reports are broken down into two sections: Project Leverage and Document Leverage.
 Each of these is discussed in the sections below.

 The Project Leverage section provides you with a combined overview of all project documents.

 Source Words Count field provides project managers with a quick way to see how many words are in a project.

 nEstimated Time field is Lilt’s best guess for how long the project will take to complete.